Shikrapur, Maharashtra

 Shikrapur is a panchayat village in the state of Maharashtra, India.
-It is the largest village in the Shirur Taluka of Pune District in Maharashtra.
+It is the urban growth centre of PMRDA and largest village in the Shirur Taluka of Pune District in Maharashtra.

 Geography

 The village of Shikrapur lies at the junction of NH548D and NH753F.
 It is 36 km from Pune, 34 km from Shirur, and 26 km southeast of the town of Chakan.

 Demographics

 According to the 2011 census, the village of Shikrapur had a population of 19,374, with 10,259 males (53.1%) and 9,115 females (46.9%): a gender ratio of 882 females per thousand males.
-With Population Density 1202 people per km², it can be classified as Census Town.
+With Population Density 1202 people per km2, it can be classified as Census Town.

 Economy

-The area around Shikrapur is irrigated by canals and the Velu River, and is used for growing vegetables, sugarcane, and other crops.
+The area around Shikrapur is irrigated by canals and the Velu River, and is used for growing vegetables, sugarcane, onion and other crops.
 Sugarcane is supplied mainly to a sugar mill 5 km from Shikrapur and 30 km from Hadapser.
 The village holds a weekly open air market on Sunday.

 More than 200 large- and small-scale industries are located in Shikrapur, some of these manufacturers like John Deere, Alicon, Trinity.